mimblewimble/grin-rfcs/text/0000-qa-team.md

 ## Membership

-* Membership is bootstrapped by @lehnberg
+* Membership is bootstrapped by @lehnberg and @j01tz
-* Minimum three, maximum seven members
-* New membership approved by majority decision of existing team members
+* New membership approved with consensus of existing team members
-* Members may be removed by self-resignation, majority decision of QA team members or by core team
+* Members may be removed by self-resignation, consensus decision by QA team members or by core team

 ## Decision Making

-* Contentious decisions are resolved by majority decision
+* A consensus-seeking approach is used for decision making through dialogue and discussion, modeled after the general principle in the Grin governance RFC[1].
-* In the event the team cannot reach a majority decision the core team will resolve the dispute
+* In the event the team cannot reach consensus on a required action, the core team will determine the outcome

 ## Responsibilities

-Roles and responsibilities of the QA team are listed here.
+The responsibilities of the QA team _do_ include:
-* Establish and make clear the standards of quality for contributions such that contributors feel supported by the process and have a clear path to success
+  * Establishing and providing the necessary support for contributors to have a clear path to success by empowering them to perform quality assurance testing and review on their own work
-* Review changes across mimblewimble organization repos for quality and provide feedback
+  * Clarifying, monitoring and enforcing the following of best QA practices by contributors

+The responsibilities of the QA team _do not_ include:
+  * Doing the quality assurance testing and review work themselves
-* Provide micro and macro input regarding quality for development and governance changes
+  * Writing tests for code submissions and changes
-* Provide frameworks for test tooling in an effort of complete unit and integration coverage
-* Empower contributors to make high quality contributions with documentation, tools and constructive feedback
+  * Keeping testing frameworks updated based on codebase changes
+  * Manually reviewing each submission for quality assurance
+  * _Was the codebase changed?
+Then the tests must also be changed or extended for full coverage- this is not the responsibility of the QA team!_

 ## Community Contributions